 Operating pressures are widely variable depending upon tire size, riding conditions, and the rider load.
 On many rides, adjusting tire pressure will improve flotation, traction, and suspension.
 Bring a small, high-volume pump made for mountain bikes or fat bikes, and learn what pressures work for you.

-Nicholas Carman has been traveling by bike with his partner, Lael Wilcox, since 2008.
-This past season, they researched and developed the Baja Divide route and spent several weeks riding in Alaska in March.
-More words, images, and ideas at gypsybytrade.wordpress.com and bajadivide.com.
+Nicholas Carman has been traveling by bike since 2008.
+Along with Lael Wilcox, he researched and developed the impressive Baja Divide route.
+More words, images, and ideas at gypsybytrade.wordpress.com.

 Photos by Nicholas Carman